11 Ways to Make a Sales Presentation Work for You

 A sales presentation can be any length—from 10 to 50 slides—depending on your subject.

-But no matter how you are pitching to your prospect, your slides should not overflow with information.
+But no matter how you are pitching to your prospect, your powerpoint templates should not overflow with information.

 If you find yourself writing huge chunks of paragraphs, you need to rethink your messaging.

 To make the most of a sales pitch without losing your prospect, limit how much text you include in each slide and ensure there is white space around the text.

 Keep one slide for one point—this will mean more slides in your deck, but it will make it easier for the audience to follow what you’re sharing, and to remember the essence.